Apple finally announced bringing its virtual assistant Siri to third-party devices as part of its major improvements via iOS 15.

 Siri has also added Announce Notifications on AirPods, the ability for users to share what’s on their screen just by asking, and more.

-The tech giant said that with on-device speech recognition, the audio of users’ requests is processed right on their iPhone or iPad by default.
+The tech giant said that with on-device speech recognition, users’ requests’ audio is processed on their iPhone or iPad by default.

-This addresses one of the biggest privacy concerns for voice assistants, which is unwanted audio recording.
+This addresses one of voice assistants’ biggest privacy concerns, unwanted audio recording.

 “For many requests, Siri processing is also moving on device, enabling requests to be processed without an internet connection, such as launching apps, setting timers and alarms, changing settings, or controlling music,” the company announced.

-The developer preview of iOS 15 is available to Apple Developer Programme members now, and a public beta will be available to iOS users next month.
+The developer preview of iOS 15 is now available to Apple Developer Programme members, and a public beta will be available to iOS users next month.

 New software features will be available this fall as a free software update for iPhone 6s and later, the company said.